 - Exercise and weight control.

-- Consume a healthy diet high in whole grains, fruits, and vegetables and low in salt, saturated fats, and trans fats.
+- Consume a healthy diet high in whole grains, fruits, and vegetables and low in salt, saturated, and trans fats.

 - Control other medical disorders.